cherezoff - stock.adobe.com

 But even as Dell Technologies starts to reopen its offices, it will continue to provide employees with workplace flexibility.

-Scimone said as more employees see the benefits of a flexible workstyle, they may have a different set of expectations and comfort level with using technology and working in different work settings.
+Scimone said as more employees see the benefits of a flexible working style, they may have a different set of expectations and comfort level with using technology and working in different settings.
 “We’re examining things like being able to schedule different work environments depending on your meeting schedule on a given day.”

 Read more about data analytics in APAC

-- The Singapore Tourism Board has developed an analytics service, among other initiatives, to digitalise the city-state’s embattled tourism industry.
+- The Singapore Tourism Board develops analytics service, among other initiatives, to digitise the city-state’s embattled tourism industry.

 - Australian aged care provider Juniper is a proponent of using data analytics to deliver high-quality care.

-- Researchers at the University of Queensland worked with IBM to develop a dashboard with machine-learning capabilities to analyse data for a global study on Covid-19 patients in intensive care.
+- Researchers at the University of Queensland works with IBM to develop a dashboard with machine-learning capabilities to analyse data for a global study on Covid-19 patients in intensive care.

-- Tableau has bolstered its presence in Asia-Pacific following its acquisition by Salesforce and is combining its analytics capabilities with Einstein Analytics to deliver AI-powered insights.
+- Tableau bolsters its presence in Asia-Pacific following its acquisition by Salesforce and is combining its analytics capabilities with Einstein Analytics to deliver AI-powered insights.